puniverse/pulsar/docs/manual/index.md

 Spawning or dereferncing a future creted with `clojure.core/future` is ok, but there's a better alternative: you can turn a spawned fiber into a future with `fiber->future` and can then dereference or call regular future functions on the returned value, like `realized?` (In fact, you don't even have to call `fiber->future`; fibers already implement the `Future` interface and can be treated as futures directly, but this may change in the future, so, until the API is fully settled, we recommend using `fiber->future`).

 Promises are supported and encouraged, but do not make use of `clojure.core/promise` to create a promise that's to be dereferenced in a fiber.
 Instead, use the version of `promise` that's in the `...pulsar.dataflow` namespace.
 It will provide better performance, and can be dereferenced in fibers and regular threads.
+Plus, Pulsar promises are much cooler than `core.promise`, as you'll see later.

 Running a `dosync` block inside a fiber is discouraged as it uses locks internally, but your mileage may vary.